AriaFallah/WebpackTutorial/part1/README.md

 #### Contents

-1. [Introducing Loaders](#introducing-loaders) - We will add loaders to let us add CSS to our bundle.
+1. [Introducing Loaders](#introducing-loaders) - We will add loaders, which allow us to add CSS to our bundle.
 2. [Adding More Plugins](#adding-more-plugins) - We will add a plugin that'll help us create/use an HTML file.
 3. [The Development Server](#the-development-server) - We'll split our webpack config into separate `development` and `production` files.
 Then use the webpack-dev-server to view our website and enable HMR.
 4. [Start Coding](#start-coding) - We will actually write some javascript.